Home » India » Delhi » National Museum of India

 Inclusive Tactile Experience Gallery at the National Museum of India:

-In collaboration with UNESCO, NPRD, and Saksham, the National Museum of India, New Delhi introduced the ‘Anubhav: A Tactile Experience’ gallery in 2015.
+In collaboration with UNESCO, NPRD, and Saksham, the National Museum of India, New Delhi, introduced the ‘Anubhav: A Tactile Experience’ gallery in 2015.
 This unique space is designed for people with disabilities and features tactile replicas of 22 artifacts from the museum’s collection.
 The gallery offers Braille labels, audio guides, and ramps, encouraging visitors to touch and explore the displayed objects.
 Under the direction of Vijay Kumar Mathur and Rige Shiba, the gallery provides a welcoming environment for people with disabilities.
 Hemant Tomar’s Modeling department crafted the replicas, and Amardeep Labana designed the gallery to emphasize dimensions, ensuring an enriching experience.

 Museum Digitization: National Museum’s Online Initiative

-The National Museum of India, New Delhi, has undertaken a significant initiative to digitize its collection, using the ‘JATAN’ software, a virtual museum builder.
+The National Museum of India, New Delhi, has undertaken a significant initiative to digitize its collection using the ‘JATAN’ software, a virtual museum builder.
 This effort, led by the Centre for Development of Smart Computing, aims to create digital versions of preserved objects and monuments, accessible to researchers and the public.
 These digital imprints are integrated into a national digital repository, enabling easy access to theme-based collections.
 The museum enhances the visit experience through the “Darshak” mobile app, providing object details via QR codes.

 National Museum of India’s Inclusion in the Google Art Project